GovTechSG/seed-documentation/seed-onboarding-instructions-for-macos.md

-# SEED onboarding guide for Mac users
+# SEED onboarding guide for macOS users

 This sections explains how public officers and vendors can onboard to SEED using their macOS device.
 Before onboarding, take a look at the [prerequisites for SEED onboarding](prerequisites-for-onboarding).